 Sales CRM software makes forecasting sales much easier, and some of them will even do it for you.
 Using a CRM brings all the data you need to your fingertips, so you spend less time manually gathering data about your sales.

 Plug: The Kylas Growth Engine is an ecosystem of technology products designed to help you grow, with sales CRM software at its core.
 Bonus – it has a free CRM plan too!

 There are a few techniques to forecasting sales, but here are two main approaches you need to be aware of before we get down to techniques:

 In this method of sales forecasting, you start by making predictions at the unit level and work up to an overall sales forecast.

 A bottoms-up sales forecast involves understanding how many units of a particular product you’re likely to sell in the upcoming time period and then expanding that to an overall sales number.

 To get the base number of units right, you need to rely on historical data.

-Then, multiply the base unit number with the unit price and there you have it – your bottoms up sales forecast.
+Then, multiply the base unit number by the unit price and there you have it – your bottoms-up sales forecast.

 Top-down Sales Forecasting

 A top-down forecast takes into account the total size of the market, then considers how much of it the business can capture.